Money management: why it’s important

 - registration fees and equipment – for example, for sports, music or dance programs

-- gifts – for example, for birthdays or weddings
+- gifts – for example, for birthdays, weddings and other celebrations

 - other things like special treats for you and your family.

 If your income allows, deliberately overestimating the money you need for bills might help you find extra spending money.

 If you’re not confident about managing your money or you need help getting your finances under control, you can use the Australian Government Financial Information Service.
 This service is free and available to everybody.
 Or you could look into choosing a private financial adviser.

 Planning how and what to save: a key part of managing money

 Your budget will tell you whether you’re currently spending more or less than you earn.
 If you’re currently spending more, it can help to have a family meeting to discuss how you can save money.
 And if you’re already spending less than you earn, you can look at how to save and how to use your savings.